 - Your pet has an existing health condition, such as diabetes

-- Your pet already takes medicine.
+- Your pet already takes medication.
 Ask for advice about whether it can or should be stopped while your pet is being sick

-- You see blood in vomit or diarrhoea or black, tarry looking material is being passed
+- You see blood in vomit or diarrhoea or if black tarry looking material is being passed

 - Your pet looks very miserable, becomes depressed or the gums feel dry and tacky

 - Your pet’s tummy starts to swell or the pet starts to groan or strain.
 Swelling can be a sign of a serious problem – so call your vet immediately if you spot this.